Target just gave Casper $75 million

 Target has confirmed it gave a bunch of money to Casper but would not confirm the amount (sigh).
 We’ve reached out to Target for more and will update if and when we hear back.

 The investment allegedly happened after acquisition talks fell through.
-Target had offered to buy Casper for $1 billion earlier this year but apparently, Casper wasn’t into the terms of the deal.
-The fast-growing mattress startup is an under-the-radar unicorn already, according to a TechCrunch source close to the matter and a recent IOData report obtained by TechCrunch pegs the company at 39 percent of all mattress-in-a-box sales from 2014-2017.
+Target had offered to buy Casper for $1 billion earlier this year, but apparently Casper wasn’t into the terms of the deal.
+The fast-growing mattress startup is an under-the-radar unicorn already, according to a TechCrunch source close to the matter, and a recent IOData report obtained by TechCrunch pegs the company at 39 percent of all mattress-in-a-box sales from 2014-2017.

 Now Target will be the lead investor instead.
 Existing Casper investors Lerer Hippeau Ventures, IVP and NEA are also adding in some cash for this round.